renekreijveld/livechecklist/README.md

 De checklists zijn beschikbaar als tekstbestanden en als Word documenten.

 Your Joomla website is ready to be set live, congratulations!
-Use these checjlists to do a list check before you set the website live.
+Use these checklists to do a last check before you set the website live.

 The checklists are available as text documents and as Word documents.